 About 300,000 Berliners crowded the Marx-Engels Platz, East Berlin, Oct 7, for the German Democratic Republic's tenth anniversary celebrations.

-About 300,000 Berliners crowded the Marx-Engels Platz, East Berlin, Oct 7, for the German Democratic Republic's tenth anniversary celebrations.
+Background: About 300,000 Berliners crowded the Marx-Engels Platz, East Berlin, Oct 7, for the German Democratic Republic's tenth anniversary celebrations.
 The Red Flag and the new GDR flag with hammer and dividers flew triumphantly in the streets as Secretary of the Socialist Unity Party, Welter Ulbricht, Soviet deputy Premier Koslov and French Communist Party leader Thorez spoke.

 Herr Ulbricht said it was "high time the fuse was taken out of the West Berlin time-bomb": he said GDR had no intention of interfering in West Berlin.
 He suggested there should be an agreement with a free, demilitarised West Berlin on the lines of that between the Vatican and Italy.